eigerco/move-mutation-tools/move-mutation-test/README.md

-# Move Mutation Tester tool
+# Move Mutation Test Tool

 ## Summary

-The tool is used to test the quality of the test suite and the source code.
+The `move-mutation-test` tool is used to test the quality of the test suite and the source code.

 ## Overview